 What is Equity Crowdfunding?

 Equity crowdfunding helps Kiwis fund the companies they care about.
 Our PledgeMe.Equity platform helps businesses harness the power of their crowd to raise capital without the need for a full prospectus.
-How equity crowdfunding works is a company (like yours!) can exchange shares for investment.
+How equity crowdfunding works is a company (like yours!) that can exchange shares for investment.
 This means your crowd becomes shareholders and ambassadors for your company.
 Companies can raise up to $2 million in a 12 month period through a licensed platform (like us).
 The Financial Markets Conduct Act 2014 regulates this new type of capital raising.

 Is equity crowdfunding for you?

 Equity crowdfunding is for entrepreneurs, business folk, small to medium enterprises or any business looking to raise capital (usually) in the early stages of their business.
 Traditionally capital came from bank loans, angel investment, help from friends and family, or by dipping into your own savings.
 Equity crowdfunding is a new capital raising tool that’s more engaging and transparent.
 It can help Kiwis who have a great business plan, some traction, and excellent people, but can’t start up or grow due to a lack of finance.
 If you’ve got a crowd and a solid plan to take your business to the next level then equity crowdfunding might be for you.

 CrowdfundingU (see below for details) = $750 + GST for those seeking to raise less than $100,000, and $3,000 + GST for those seeking to raise more.

 Success fee = 6.5% zero rated of total raised if your goal is met by the deadline.

 Credit card fee = 2.5% + 25c (if they choose to pay by credit card).

 A company successfully raises $300,000 through their crowd.